 England and Wales

 From: Office for National Statistics (2013) Appendix table A4 In: Crime in England and Wales 2012/13: findings from the British Crime Survey and police recorded crime (xls).

-From: Information obtained by NSPCC from all 43 police forces in England and Wales under the Freedom of Information Act.
-See: NSPCC (2013) Courts unjust to child sexual abuse witnesses.
-NSPCC press release 7 October 2013.
+From: Information obtained by NSPCC from 41 police forces in England and Wales under the Freedom of Information Act.
+See: NSPCC (2014) Sexual abuse of under-11s: reports to police rise 16% in 2012-13.
 London: NSPCC.

 The Ministry of Justice does not provide a breakdown of sexual offenders against adults versus offenders against children.
 Therefore these figures include all registered sex offenders.

 From: Ministry of Justice (2012) Table 1.
 In: Multi-agency Public Protection Arrangements (MAPPA) annual report 2011/12 (PDF) .
 London: Ministry of Justice.